Carnegie Hall

-Carnegie Hall (/ˈkɑːrnᵻɡi/ KAR-nig-ee) is a concert venue in Midtown Manhattan in New York City.
-It is at 881 Seventh Avenue, occupying the east side of Seventh Avenue between West 56th and 57th Streets.
-Designed by architect William Burnet Tuthill and built by philanthropist Andrew Carnegie, it is one of the most prestigious venues in the world for both classical music and popular music.
+Carnegie Hall (/ˈkɑːrnᵻɡi/ KAR-nig-ee) is a concert venue at 881 Seventh Avenue, between 56th and 57th Streets, in Midtown Manhattan, New York City.
+Designed by architect William Burnet Tuthill and built by its namesake, industrialist and philanthropist Andrew Carnegie, the venue is one of the most prestigious in the world for both classical music and popular music.
 Carnegie Hall has its own artistic programming, development, and marketing departments and presents about 250 performances each season.
 It is also rented out to performing groups.

-Carnegie Hall has 3,671 seats, divided among three auditoriums.
-The largest one is the Stern Auditorium, a five-story auditorium with 2,804 seats.
-Also part of the complex are the 599-seat Zankel Hall on Seventh Avenue, as well as the 268-seat Joan and Sanford I. Weill Recital Hall on 57th Street.
+The Carnegie Hall complex has 3,671 seats divided among three auditoriums.
+The largest one is the Stern Auditorium, a five-story auditorium with 2,790 seats.
+Also part of the complex are the 599-seat Zankel Hall, located below ground on Seventh Avenue, as well as the 268-seat Joan and Sanford I. Weill Recital Hall on 57th Street.
 Besides the auditoriums, Carnegie Hall contains offices on its top stories.

 Carnegie Hall, originally the Music Hall, was constructed between 1889 and 1891 as a venue shared by the Oratorio Society of New York and the New York Symphony Society.
-The hall was owned by the Carnegie family until 1925, after which Robert E. Simon and then his son, Robert E. Simon, Jr., became owner.
-Carnegie Hall was proposed for demolition in the 1950s in advance of the New York Philharmonic relocating to Lincoln Center in 1962.
+The hall was owned by the Carnegie family until 1925, after which Robert E. Simon and then his son, Robert E. Simon Jr., became owner.
+Carnegie Hall was proposed for demolition in the 1950s in advance of the New York Philharmonic relocating to Lincoln Center in 1962, but was saved by a public campaign led by Isaac Stern.
 Though Carnegie Hall is designated a National Historic Landmark and protected by the New York City Landmarks Preservation Commission, it has not had a resident company since the New York Philharmonic moved out.
 Carnegie Hall was renovated multiple times throughout its history, including in the 1940s and 1980s.

 Site

-Carnegie Hall is on the east side of Seventh Avenue between 56th Street and 57th Street, two blocks south of Central Park, in the Midtown Manhattan neighborhood of New York City.
+Carnegie Hall is on the east side of Seventh Avenue between 56th Street and 57th Street, two blocks south of Central Park, in Midtown Manhattan, New York City.
 The site covers 27,618 ft2.
 Its lot is 200 ft wide, covering the entire width of the block between 56th Street to the south and 57th Street to the north, and extends 150 ft eastward from Seventh Avenue.